 - the Patticasamuppada lecture by Ajahn Mehdi, which offered a deeper immersion into “the essence”

-- visits to the village, and seeing how the village community and the spiritual community exchanged love and food; a poor woman would offer a small fried fish and a bowl of rice; Ajahn Mehdi would offer a prayer, or advice to the children; I remember a man stop his pickup truck and turn off the engine, and wait in namaste until Ajahn Mehdi walked by (in the village, I walked respectfully a few steps behind him).
+- visits to the village, and seeing how the village community and the spiritual community exchanged love and food; a poor woman would offer a small fried fish and a bowl of rice; Ajahn Medhi would offer a prayer, or advice to the children; I remember a man stop his pickup truck and turn off the engine, and wait in namaste until Ajahn Medhi walked by (in the village, I walked respectfully a few steps behind him).

-After graduating from law school, Ajahn Mehdi practiced in the Thai legal system for a year, and then having experienced the Suan Mokkh monastery life, decided to opt for this latter.
+After graduating from law school, Ajahn Medhi practiced in the Thai legal system for a year, and then having experienced the Suan Mokkh monastery life, decided to opt for this latter.
 Now walking barefoot by my side, on the way back from the village, he would often stop to point to a plant.
 It appeared to me after awhile that every second plant around us had some healing properties – which a monk living in nature should know about.

 Having been back in Oslo for almost a year, I can recognize with gratitude the invaluable help I received in Suan Mokkh along the way to liberation.